armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 **If you're interested in learning more:**

 -   [When Computers Were Human](http://www.worldcat.org/title/when-computers-were-human/oclc/56729686), by David Alan Grier, is a nice treatment of this topic and era.
--   [Grace Hopper and the Invention of the Information Age](http://www.worldcat.org/title/grace-hopper-and-the-invention-of-the-information-age/oclc/263065377), by Kurt Beyer, is a fascinating and humanizing look at a nearly-mythologically-prominent figure in this story.

 # 1941-1957: The Queen of Code